Where do Genius Homes deliver?

 The extreme versatility of the Kingston inspired the below creation from one of our customers.

-It's not only the Kingston design that inspires customers to think beyond the obvious for the income potential.
+It's not only the Aviemore and Kingston designs that inspire customers to think beyond the obvious for the income potential.
 Even homes that were primarily designed as a single dwelling have had some adventurous adjustments made to accommodate a temporary space for holidaymakers.
 Take this Wakatipu as an example:

 Where the laundry/garage access meets the hallway a second door can be locked to section off the rear of the property.
 The back bedroom has access out onto the deck, its own ensuite and additional rear access.
-The garage can be locked are open depending on guest requirements.
+The garage can be locked or open depending on guest requirements.
 The owners can rent out the whole property, just the rear room or both to different groups if needed.
-The seperate access points and the thoughtful layout for sound reduction means two groups could live there without even noticing each other!
+The separate access points and the thoughtful layout for sound reduction mean two groups could live there without even noticing each other!

 When building a home in New Zealand's South Island it's important to consider the popularity of the region, and if you're looking to help pay off some of the mortgage, or earn an additional income, then some of the plans above may be the ideal solution.

-If building a second dwelling isn't viable then considering a prefab home with a slight adjustment to the floor plan can enable you to have the best of both worlds.
-If you're unsure of whether a Genius Homes design, or a prefab home, is right for you then why not book a free tour of our factory.
+If building a second dwelling isn't viable, then considering a prefab home with a slight adjustment to the floor plan can enable you to have the best of both worlds.
+If you're unsure whether a Genius Homes design, or a prefab home is right for you, why not book a free tour of our factory.